lmb2/chatbots/Developer.md

 ## Modify intents

 To add,change or delete parts of the intents you need to unterstand the structure.
-Each intent is seperated in a <ins>tag(class)</ins> that describes the content in a simple way, a <ins>list of patterns</ins> which are the trigger for the bot and a <ins>list of responses</ins> from which the bot will pick a response. <br>
+Each intent is seperated in a <b>tag(class)</b> that describes the content in a simple way, a <b>list of patterns</b> which are the trigger for the bot and a <b>list of responses</b> from which the bot will pick a response. <br>
 An example:
 ```
     {